umurmur/numurmon/README.md

-ncurses base umurmurd monitor program
+ncurses based umurmurd monitor program

+See numurmon.jpg and numurmon_talking.jpg to understand what follows:
+  RED = ADMIN
+  GREEN = TALKING